zibaeskandari/golang-learning-contents/Maximize_Shelf_Stability_Score.md

 - Shelf weight **must not exceed** capacity.
 - Products may be placed in **any order**.
 - Only the **maximum score** matters.
+- A heavier product should ideally be placed on a shelf with a larger capacity.